There are many ways to present a post or article on a web page. This tutorial will cover the basic formatting, styles, and structure.

 wp-smiley.
 WordPress uses this to style smilies/emoticons :D images which have no borders.
 This will remove the border from the image.

-- Tutorials: When publishing a tutorial, especially one with instructions, use the visual images centered and full width as guides to accomplish the task.
+- Tutorials: When publishing a tutorial, especially one with instructions, use visual images centered and full width as guides to accomplish the task.

 - Welcoming Image: For many years, bloggers would greet readers with a welcoming image at the start of their posts.
 The belief was that people would be more inclined to read it if the post greeted them with visuals.
-If the visual was appropriate to the content, this could work, but many used gratuitous images just to attract attention, with no connection with the content.
+If the visual was appropriate to the content, this could work, but many used gratuitous images just to attract attention, with no connection with the content, annoying readers.
 The web is a very visual place, but not all articles require images to lure readers.
 Use images appropriately and judiciously, and when necessary to match your blogging style and content.

 Paragraphs and Line Breaks